mRemoteNG/mRemoteNG.github.io/_posts/2023-02-21-Thanks for contribute.md

 You may see names under our Contribute [page](https://mremoteng.org/contribute) and if you wish be there as well - please donate, every little helps!

-I am back to work on Nitghtly build preparation, will post about it soon, stay tuned!
+I am back to work on Nightly build preparation, will post about it soon, stay tuned!

 ![Hi5](https://reklama-no.ru/smiles/high-five.gif)